OvidioCalvet/OvidioCalvet/README.md

   def getAmbitions():
       return [
-                  "Learn Italian",
+                  "Never stop learning",
                   "Earn an Internship",
-                  "Design and build my own home in Italy" ]
+                  "Design and build my own home"
+                  "Make an impact on society"
+             ]